-By 10 days from these deadlines, the school manager will be required to report any non-delivery of the documentation by the parents to the local health authority.
-The documentation must also be acquired for pupils who are already registered and enrolled and attend the educational institution.
+By 10 days from these deadlines, the school manager will be required to report to the local ASL any failure to deliver the documentation by the parents.
+The documentation must also be acquired for pupils and pupils who are already enrolled and enrolled and attend the school.

 Given the imminent start of the new school year, the Miur circular invites school managers to immediately inform parents about new vaccination obligations and application provisions for 2017/2018.

 The Ministry of Health and MIUR will then initiate, for the 2017/2018 school year, initiatives for the training of teaching and educational staff, as well as for the education of pupils, students and students, on the issues of health prevention and in particular vaccinations.
 Also with the involvement of parents' associations and trade associations in the health professions.

 In the Annex: The circular - prot.n.
 1622 of August 16, 2017